ALTER MATERIALIZED VIEW

 Examples

-Rename materialized view people
+Rename materialized view people to users in the current schema:

 ALTER MATERIALIZED VIEW people RENAME TO users;

-Rename materialized view people
+Rename materialized view people to users, if materialized view

-exists in the current catalog and schema:
+people exists in the current catalog and schema:

 ALTER MATERIALIZED VIEW IF EXISTS people RENAME TO users;

-Set view properties (x = y
+Set view properties (x = y) in materialized view people:

 ALTER MATERIALIZED VIEW people SET PROPERTIES x = 'y';

-Set multiple view properties (foo = 123
+Set multiple view properties (foo = 123 and foo bar = 456) in

-materialized view people
+materialized view people:

 ALTER MATERALIZED VIEW people SET PROPERTIES foo = 123, "foo bar" = 456;

-to its default value in materialized view
+Set view property x to its default value in materialized view

 ALTER MATERALIZED VIEW people SET PROPERTIES x = DEFAULT;